Lab Director

 CV | Email: oriel.feldmanhall@brown.edu

-Oriel FeldmanHall is the Alfred Manning Associate Professor of Cognitive, Linguistics, and Psychological Sciences at Brown University.
-Oriel received her PhD at the University of Cambridge, a BA from Cornell University, and did her post doctoral training at NYU.
+Oriel received her Ph.D. at the University of Cambridge, a BA from Cornell University, and did her post doctoral training at NYU.
 Her interests revolve around better understanding the neural basis of human social behavior, with a focus on morality, altruism, trust, and reciprocity.
 She has won numerous awards, including the Cognitive Neuroscience Society’s Young Investigator Award for outstanding contributions to science, the Association for Psychological Science’s Janet Taylor Spence Award for Transformative Early Career Contributions, and the American Psychological Association’s Distinguished Scientific Award for Early Career Contribution to Psychology.
-She teaches Social Psychology (CLPS 700) and the Moral Brain (CLPS 1760).
+She teaches Social Psychology (CLPS 700), the Moral Brain (CLPS 1760), and From Neuroeconomics to Political Polarization (CLPS 1740).
 When not in the lab, she is reading early 19th century novels, dreaming about sky-diving in the Namib desert, or trying to keep up with her energetic children (usually not in that order).

 Postdoctoral Fellows